Codeur16/FoodImageAnotation_App/README.md

 ### To preview and run the project on your device:

 1. Open project folder in <u>Visual Studio Code</u>
+2. Run `git clone https://github.com/Codeur16/FoodImageAnotation_App.git` to clone the projet
+3. Run `cd Codeur16/FoodImageAnotation_App` to enter to the project folder
 2. Run `npm install` in the terminal
 3. Run `npx expo start` in the terminal
 4. Run on For iOS device (only on MacOS)